 The beach area around the pier features a super children’s playground and a Wheel Fun Rental outlet where families can rent unique bikes, surreys and much more.

-Bikes for exploring beach area and The Ventura River Parkway can be rented at The Bike Depot, 239 W. Main St., 805-652-1114, www.VenturaBikeDepot.com, or Wheel Fun Rentals (multiple locations) www.WheelFunRentals.com.
+Bikes for exploring the beach area and The Ventura River Parkway can be rented at Ventura Bike Depot, or Wheel Fun Rentals.

-The Museum of Ventura County, through its collections, exhibits, educational programs and publications, celebrates the history, art, and culture of Ventura County and the Channel Islands.
+The Museum of Ventura County, through its collections, exhibits, educational programs, and publications, celebrates the history, art, and culture of Ventura County and the Channel Islands.
 Rotating exhibits and special events are often specially designed to engage young minds and promote interest in the history of the area.
-The 1st Sunday of every month admission to the museum is free and special family-oriented events are often planned.
-Check with the museum for details. www.VenturaMuseum.org, 100 E. Main St., 805-653-0323
+And, at this moment in time, admission to the museum is free.
+Special family-oriented events are often planned.
+Check with the museum for updates and details.

 At the point where the trail meets the Grant Park Road, turn left and walk 0.3 miles along the road to reach Serra Cross or reach Serra Cross by trail by improvising a route via pathways paralleling the road.
 Not interested in hiking up to Serra Cross?
 No worries.
 Pack a picnic, drive up and enjoy the views.
 Grant Park/Serra Cross can be reached from Ferro Drive or Summit Drive, both marked with Grant Park locator signage.

-*Botanical Garden/Grant Park Trailhead begins in the upper parking lot behind City Hall, 501 Poli St., Ventura.
+*Botanical Garden/Grant Park Trailhead begins in the upper parking lot behind City Hall, 501 Poli Street, Ventura.

 Downtown Historic District